 The Silver Lining

-The witching hour, as awful as it is, may actually serve a purpose.
-The extended evening wakefulness might help babies consolidate sleep later at night.
-Many parents notice that babies with intense witching hours often develop better nighttime sleep patterns earlier.
+The witching hour may actually serve a purpose: the extended evening wakefulness might help babies consolidate sleep later at night.
+Many parents find that babies with intense witching hours develop better nighttime sleep earlier.

 And one day—usually around 3 months—you'll realize it just... stopped.
 Evening becomes manageable.
 Bedtime becomes possible.
 And you'll have survived one of the hardest phases of newborn life.